 Because of the aging process, resistance and strength training is extremely important to help build muscle.
 Unfortunately, cardiovascular issues tend to appear around age 50, therefore try and get your heart rate up daily, whether taking a brisk walk, spin class, or interval training.

 Gradually increase the intensity and duration of any new exercise routine, especially if you have not been consistently exercising in the past.
-What’s more, consider a variety of activities if you find high-impact exercises are to vigorous and painful aim for low-impact, full body workouts like swimming.
+What’s more, consider a variety of activities.
+If you find high-impact exercises are too vigorous and painful, aim for low-impact, full body workouts like swimming.

 Always remember to rest in between workouts, especially after strength training.
 Recovery is a vital part of fitness training since it allows your muscles to heal and repair.
 When your body feels well, you’ll be able to engage in more active activities more often.
 This can make a major difference in your fitness gains.

 Try hot tubbing after your next workout to support the blood flowing from your joints and muscles.
 With hydromassage therapy, you’ll start reaping the benefits of a more restful sleep.

 Be sure to live a fit 50s lifestyle by listening to your body and adapting your workouts accordingly.
 These lifestyle strategies can definitely help!
 Contact Fronheiser Pools for more information on the health benefits of hydrotherapy in a Jacuzzi Hot Tub.